lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/6_Use_Pipelines_API.md

  - There are a number of bioinformatics libraries (cromwell, Nextflow....) that are designed to work WITH Pipelines API

 ### How to learn more
- - Google Cloud Genomics scenarios, see this [link](https://cloud.google.com/genomics/docs/tutorials/)
+ - 📘Google Cloud Genomics scenarios, see this [link](https://cloud.google.com/genomics/docs/tutorials/)
- - 4 GCP Pipelines API examples in Jupyter notebooks - [link](https://github.com/googlegenomics/datalab-examples/tree/master/datalab/genomics)
+ - :octocat: 4 GCP Pipelines API examples in Jupyter notebooks - [link](https://github.com/googlegenomics/datalab-examples/tree/master/datalab/genomics)
  - :octocat: See example Pipelines API usage with genomics tools - [link](https://github.com/googlegenomics/pipelines-api-examples)
- - End-to-end pipeline patterns and documentation, see the Google Genomics Cookbook -- http://googlegenomics.readthedocs.io/en/latest/
+ - 📘End-to-end pipeline patterns and documentation, see the Google Genomics Cookbook -- http://googlegenomics.readthedocs.io/en/latest/